 The single most important step you can take to protect your skin from aging is to commit to everyday sun protection and sun smart behavior.

--- SPF: Much of the sun damage that accumulates in our skin is the result of daily incidental sun exposure.
+SPF: Much of the sun damage that accumulates in our skin is the result of daily incidental sun exposure.
 Studies have been done in Australia that tracked the skin of people who used sunscreen everyday regardless of the weather or their daily activities and compared this to the skin of people who only used sunscreen on days that were particularly sunny and they felt they would be spending significant time outside.
 The skin of the people who used sunscreen everyday aged significantly better.
 (Annals of Internal Medicine.
 Sunscreen and Prevention of Skin Aging: A Randomized Trial.
 4 June 2013.
-Hughes, MCB et al.) In this study they used microtopography to assess skin aging-- this is a study of the skin texture. https://annals.org/aim/article-abstract/1691733/sunscreen-prevention-skin-aging-randomized-trial Also, incidence of non-melanoma skin cancers like basal cell carcinoma and squamous cell carcinoma increases linearly with lifetime cumulative sun exposure.
+Hughes, MCB et al.) In this study they used microtopography to assess skin aging -- this is a study of the skin texture.
+Also, incidence of non-melanoma skin cancers like basal cell carcinoma and squamous cell carcinoma increases linearly with lifetime cumulative sun exposure.

 How did she first start using Brush On Block

 Based on Teona's recommendation!
 (Teona Ostrov is Brush On Block's amazing PR person.)
 And I've been a fan ever since.
-I love that it's all mineral and easy to apply and reapply-- portable and it goes on translucent so it won't affect your normal skin tone.
+I love that it's all mineral and easy to apply and reapply -- portable and it goes on translucent so it won't affect your normal skin tone.
 No greasy texture or white residue to mess up clothing, purses and furniture.
 It can be worn over makeup without messing it up, and it's also great for the part line in the scalp.
 Its sweat and water resistant for up to 80 minutes, and broad spectrum SPF 30.
-And it's paragon, PABA and phthalate free.
-And I love that it's vegan friendly and cruelty free.
+And it's paraben, PABA and phthalate free.
+And I love that it's vegan and cruelty free.